 Designing Your Future

 The LSU School of Architecture, a member of the Association of Collegiate Schools of Architecture, is accredited by the National Architectural Accrediting Board.
-Ranked within the top 10 architecture schools in the South by DesignIntelligence, the school offers a five-year undergraduate program leading to a Bachelor of Architecture (BArch) and a three-year graduate program leading to a Master of Architecture (MArch).
-The architecture programs at LSU include the areas of humanities, mathematics, science, building technology, digital technology, communication, and the synthesis of these areas through architectural design.
+The school offers a five-year undergraduate program leading to a Bachelor of Architecture (BArch) and a three-year graduate program leading to a Master of Architecture (MArch).
+The architecture programs at LSU are developed in accordance with the four goals outlined in the school’s strategic plan: reinforce a culture of diversity and innovation, discover and learn holistically, advance applied research, and enrich the world.

 When you come to the School of Architecture, you benefit from the resources of a large state school and the close-knit feel of a smaller program.
 Undergraduate classes have a student faculty ratio of 20:1 during the first two years, and 15:1 in upper level classes.
 Graduate studios and seminars have a student faculty ratio of 12:1.
 You will find yourself surrounded by a community of familiar faces, where you can learn, create, and grow together.